-This article describes Miradore Online's application blacklist and whitelist configuration profiles for Android.
+This article describes Miradore's application blacklist and whitelist configuration profiles for Android.
 These configurations are available for Enterprise Plan customers.
 See more in How to upgrade Subscription for further information.
-Application blacklisting and whitelisting requires Miradore Online's Android client version 2.2.9 or newer.
+Application blacklisting and whitelisting requires Miradore's Android client version 2.2.9 or newer.
 Application black/whitelisting also requires a Samsung SAFE enabled device with Android version 4.2 or newer.

 What does application blacklisting or whitelisting mean?